Bride of Vengeance

-Bride of Vengeance is a 1949 adventure film set in the Italian Renaissance era, directed by Mitchell Leisen.
+Bride of Vengeance is a 1949 American historical drama film directed by Mitchell Leisen and starring Paulette Goddard, John Lund and Macdonald Carey.
+Produced and distributed by Paramount Pictures, it is set in the Italian Renaissance era.
+Ray Milland was originally cast in the film but refused the assignment, leading the studio to suspend him for ten weeks.

 Plot

 Lucrezia Borgia's brother Cesare Borgia has her second husband Prince Bisceglie killed in order to marry her to Alfonso I d'Este, Duke of Ferrara, whose well-defended lands lay between the Borgia's Papal States and Venice, which Cesare wants to conquer.
 Cesare ensures Lucretia blames Alfonso for the murder and, encouraged by Cesare, she plots deadly revenge against her new husband.
 When the poison she gives him is counter-acted, and she realizes Cesare really killed her second husband, she returns to help Alfonso defend Ferrara against Cesare's army.

 Cesare retreats, killing Michellotto, who wanted to continue the fight.
 In the final scene, the couple drink to their love.